CosmoMaaya/cs348-waifu-project/README.md

 ### Requirements

 Your system must have `npm` and `nodejs` for this to work.
-Additionally, you need to be able to make a connection to a `mySQL` database.
+Additionally, you need to be able to make a connection to a `MySQL` database.

 ### Setting up the project